sheerun/prettier-standard/README.md

 While `standard` is a **linter**, `prettier-standard` is a **formatter**.
 You don't have to fix any warnings anymore :relieved:

+**Warning:** Most recent version of prettier-standard is compatible with eslint >= 5 and node >= 8.
+If you're looking for support for older versions of eslint or node please `npm install --save prettier-standard@8`

 ## Installation

 ```